Michael Battle, WalletHub Credit Card Analyst

 You can also receive a Chase Ink Preferred invitation if a fellow business owner who has the card invites you to apply.
 You’ll need to click on the personalized link that they send you or share on social media, then fill out the application from there.
 If you’re approved for the card, the business owner who referred you will get a bonus of 20,000 points.
 Unfortunately, you don’t get anything special yourself.

-Just remember that this card requires at least good credit, so don’t apply if your score is under 700.
+Just remember that this card requires at least good credit for approval, so don’t apply if your score is under 700.
 You can check your credit score for free on WalletHub to see where you stand.

 People also ask